 The figure shows the amount of BTC (specified in $) kept on the hot Liquid portfolio.
 It corresponds to approximately 40 BTC.

-For comparison, similar technology to provide Bitcoin scalability to create so-called The "second layer" - Lightning Network, currently has its 1037 BTC network.
+For comparison, a similar technology is to ensure Bitcoin scalability by creating the so-called The "second layer" - the Lightning Network, currently has 1037 BTC in its network.

 What does this data tell us about LISK and its sidechain?